 Cardigan student-athletes take advantage of the Johnson-Wakely Fitness Center, our fully-equipped, on-campus athletic training facility.
 Many of our skiers are also members of our Mountain Bike Team and benefit from our own, school-owned and maintained trail network.

-In addition to Ms. Ford, Mr. Nevins is a former collegiate All-American and member of USCSA National Champion team.
+In addition to Ms. Ford, Head Coach Travis Nevins is a former collegiate All-American and member of USCSA National Champion team.
 Our program also features three experienced assistant coaches.
 This allows us to keep our coach to athlete ratio very low, which is critical to athletic development at this age.
 Many of the coaches are also faculty members, advisors, and dorm parents.
-They get to know our students as individuals and not just athletes, and care about their development, success, and well-being both on and off the mountain.
+They get to know our students as individuals and care about their development, success, and well-being both on and off the mountain.

-We compete in both U.S. Ski & Snowboard events sanctioned by the New Hampshire Alpine Racing Association (NHARA) and New England Preparatory School Athletic Council (NEPSAC) events.
+We compete in both U.S. Ski & Snowboard events sanctioned by the New Hampshire Alpine Racing Association (NHARA) as well as New England Preparatory School Athletic Council (NEPSAC) events.